gdbroman/product/README.md

 6. Problem first, solution second, aesthetics third
     * The problem you're solving matters more than how you solve it, and how you solve it matters more than how the solution looks
     * But aesthetics still matter, especially in consumer apps
+    * SaaS is kind of like a hammer whereas consumer apps are more like clothing – functional but users care about look and feel
 7. **Consumer apps are arrived at through a shit-ton of experiments**
     * Make it fun and easy to experiment
     * Run conclusive experiments